Ownership: 51% - United Development Company

-Two other plants are fully-operational in West Bay, producing 65,597 tons of refrigeration to serve 45 towers.
+Two other plants are fully-operational in West Bay, To date our West Bay plants have a combined connected load of just over 76,921 tons of refrigeration (TR) serving 50 of the towers.
 Additionally, Qatar Cool built a dedicated district cooling plant for AL Gassar resort and St. Regis hotel providing 10,000 TR for the property.

 Key Advantages of district cooling

 - Higher energy utilization and substantially reduced energy consumption.